Finance & Accounting

 - The new job location must be at least 50 miles farther from the employee's former home than the previous job location was from the employee's former home;

 - Generally, moving expenses must be incurred within one year from the date the employee started work at the new location.
 If the moving expenses were not incurred within one year, the employee must show that circumstances existed that prevented the move within the one-year time.
 Exceptions may be made in accordance with Internal Revenue Service guidelines.

-If the request for reimbursement for moving expenses is submitted to the hiring department within 60 days from the end of the move, the expenses will be reported as non-taxable on the employee's W-2.
+If the request for reimbursement for moving expenses is submitted to the hiring department within 60 days of being paid or incurred, the expenses will be reported as non-taxable on the employee’s W-2.
 If later than 60 days they will be reported as taxable income on the W-2.